tlswg/tls13-spec/draft-ietf-tls-tls13.md

   with widespread implementation practice.
 {:br }

-Either party may initiate a close by sending a close_notify alert.
+Either party MAY initiate a close by sending a close_notify alert.
 Any data received after a closure alert is ignored.

 Unless some other fatal alert has been transmitted, each party is required to